Electrical and Electronic Engineering

 Where you'll be based

-See below to find out more about the areas of our business that are offering places on our Electrical and Electronic Engineering programme for Autumn 2023.
+See below to find out more about the areas of our business that are offering places on our Electrical and Electronic Engineering programme for Autumn 2024.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

-Cavendish Nuclear is the UK’s leading nuclear services company, delivering complex projects across the nuclear lifecycle.
-Our work includes supporting delivery of new-build nuclear power plants, extending the working life of existing nuclear plants and safely decommissioning legacy sites.
 We’re looking for graduates with a wide range of qualities, including high technical skills, good interpersonal skills and a willingness to learn and adapt to new circumstances.

 You may be based in a number of locations, so you will need to be ready and willing to move throughout your programme.
 You’ll probably call Warrington, Bristol, Leicester or Torness home, but you could also work from client sites (including nuclear power stations, or Sellafield in Cumbria and Dounreay in Scotland).

-Your home base will be our Rosyth facility, however, some of your placements may be at other Marine sector locations, therefore you will need to be ready and willing to move to other sites throughout your programme.
+Your home base will be our Rosyth facility, however, some of your placements may be at other locations, therefore you will need to be ready and willing to move to other sites throughout your programme.

 Current openings in